eMahtab/cheapest-flights-within-k-stops/README.md

 !["Cheapest flights within K stops"](cheapest-flights-within-k-stops-example.jpg?raw=true "Cheapest flights within K Stops")

-For the above xample the cheapest flight from V0 to V2 with at most 2 stops will be (V0 -> V1 -> V4 -> V2 = 7)
+For the above example the cheapest flight from V0 to V2 with at most 2 stops will be (V0 -> V1 -> V4 -> V2 = 7)

 ```
 Constraints: